 Windows 7 and higher enable by default an "Exclusive Mode" setting on all play and record devices that do not allow more than one application access to the same audio device simultaneously.
 That can cause a BSI application to be unable to play out it's assigned device and show an error if another application or even another play deck that are assigned to the same device takes exclusive control of it.

 Below are the steps to disable "Exclusive Mode".
 The setting will likely be re-enabled after a driver update for the audio card, so be sure to disable it again after updating drivers.

 1. Open the Windows “Sound” applet.
 This can be done either from the Control Panel or by right clicking the Volume applet in the system tray and selecting “Playback devices”.

-3. Uncheck the first option under “Exclusive Mode”, both check marks in this section should be cleared.
-Click the “OK” button.
+3. Select the “Advanced” tab and uncheck the first option under “Exclusive Mode”, both check marks in this section should be cleared.
+Click the "Apply", then “OK” button.